File this one under “If we don’t report it (or give it the prominence it’s due), then it didn’t happen, and it doesn't matter.”

 "Tim Nausler with the Michigan State Police bomb squad says this has all the tell tale signs of using cell phones to detonate bombs.
 He says you need two phones to detonate a bomb one to be with the explosive and the other to make the call to that phone.
 In some instances he says you can detonate with one phone using the alarm clock function."

-"All three men are from Dearborn, Michigan and all three gave similar reasons for buying the phones.
+Of course, these men must be presumed innocent until proven guilty.
+But given what law enforcement already has determined, these stories would merit high attention and placement in responsible news media."All three men are from Dearborn, Michigan and all three gave similar reasons for buying the phones.
 (24-year-old Hashem) Sayed said he was buying them to ship to California to sell for a profit.
 But Washington County's sheriff says that may not be the whole truth.
 'They are digital for detonating car bombs and they have a particular digital frequency and that's what they're using them for,' said Sheriff Larry Mincks."

 "Mincks says the men also had instructions on how to obtain private flights and airplane passenger information.
 'It also had some information concerning airport security and check points'."